 In the Fall, I start getting Daylight Savings questions up to a month prior, but not in the Spring.
-Ironically, before you have kids, you look forward to Daylight Savings in the Fall because we gain an hour, but in reality, it only means your baby will wake an hour earlier (gasp!).
+Ironically, before you have kids, you look forward to Daylight Savings in the Fall because we gain an hour, but in “new parent reality”, the beginning of fall only means your baby will wake an hour earlier.
+(Gasp!)
 Every March, here in the USA, Daylight Savings starts, and we “Spring Forward.”
 This means most of us are looking forward to our children sleeping in, even though we lose an hour.
 Unfortunately, it also means your baby’s sleep can suffer.

 Last year, I wrote a Daylight Savings tips article on WorkingMother.com, so I won’t rehash those in detail here.
 Instead, this article will be about how you can ensure your early riser can stay a later riser and you can “ride the wave” of the time change.
 If you want your baby to adjust back to her normal schedule, the tips in the article should help.
 If you have to adjust your baby back to her normal schedule such as waking her for daycare, be prepared for a little crankiness and tiredness, but it should only be a few days until she adjusts, just like a trip from Chicago to New York.